Elizabeth Vincan Project A

 (03) 9342 9348 | firstname.lastname@example.org

 - The University of Melbourne, Victorian Infectious Diseases Reference Laboratory (VIDRL)

 - Lab Group(s):

 - Vincan Group

-Professor Elizabeth Vincan is a Senior Medical Scientist and Researcher at the Victorian Infectious Diseases Reference Laboratory (VIDRL) and Doherty Department, University of Melbourne.
-Her role as Medical Scientist is Deputy Section Head of VIDRL’s Molecular Microbiology Laboratory.
-Elizabeth is also Head of the Molecular Oncology/Organoid laboratory.
+Professor Elizabeth Vincan is a Senior Medical Scientist and Researcher at VIDRL and the Department of Infectious Diseases, Melbourne Medical School, University of Melbourne.
+Her role as Medical Scientist is to translate research discoveries into a clinical setting.
+Elizabeth is also a laboratory head at the Doherty Institute, University of Melbourne.
 Her team of researchers investigate how normal stem cells become cancer cells and the role viral infection plays in this change.
-Elizabeth holds an honorary appointment in the Department of Anatomy and Neuroscience at the University.
-She is an Adjunct Professor within the School of Pharmacy and Biomedical Sciences at Curtin University in Western Australia.
+Elizabeth is an honorary in the Department of Anatomy and Neuroscience at the University and is an Adjunct Professor within the School of Pharmacy and Biomedical Sciences at Curtin University in Western Australia.